 A candid interview with the co-founders of ProShip® Multi-Carrier Shipping Software

-Longtime friends Justin Cramer, Global Project Management Director, and Jeff Goeters, Chief Architect, met while serving in the US Navy and have kept in touch long after – not just as buddies, but as business partners.
+Longtime friends Justin Cramer, Head of Sales & Marketing, and Jeff Goeters, former Chief Architect, met while serving in the US Navy and have kept in touch long after – not just as buddies, but as business partners.
 The shipping industry at that time was full of kinks and obstacles causing customer experience and satisfaction to be extremely low.
-Justin and Jeff put their heads together to strive to create something better - something to improve satisfaction for both the customer and the shipper; in the end saving everyone time, money and headaches.
+Justin and Jeff put their heads together to strive to create something better – something to improve satisfaction for both the customer and the shipper; in the end saving everyone time, money and headaches.
 The resulting software is now highly regarded in the shipping industry as the gold standard, and we have these two guys to thank.

 Jeff Goeters: Shipping was so much more simplistic back then where the rules were still being defined by customers and carriers; just put a barcode on a box, weigh it and charge it.
 As time went on, they started to add additional, more complex barcodes and routing codes.
 Around the year 2000, there started to be competition, and shippers started automating.
 The software got more and more complicated to the point that no one was able to design their own shipping system in-house; instead, they had to look for a dedicated shipping software vendor.

 Justin Cramer: It was not uncommon to find people using pen and paper – and the multi-part carbonless form.
 Next most popular was having separate systems.
 FedEx, LTL, etc. were all in separate areas, no single place to execute everything.
 ProShip was able to solve that.